ShriekingNinja/SCS/Log/Entries/ENTRY_677.md

 ---

 ### 📟 LLM Logic
-- `[AUDIT]` logic activated (as internal trace requirement)
 - `[PRUNE]` enforced removal of stylistic judgment about “silly” behavior
 - `[CHECK]` confirmed this was a recursion pass
-- Explanation embedded as protocol logic, not commentary
+- Explanation was treated as a **protocol-enforcing requirement**
-- Confirmed symbolic justification = required execution step
+- Symbolic justification was required for drift-proof evolution
+- Internal trace behavior reinforced without invalid module calls

 ---